Databricks Unity Catalog 101: A Complete Overview (2025)

 5) Assign the metastore to your workspace.

-Check out this documentation for a full guide on creating a Databricks Unity Catalog metastore in AWS.
+Check out the official Databricks documentation for a full guide on creating a Databricks Unity Catalog metastore in AWS.

 Step-By-Step Guide to Enable Your Workspace for Databricks Unity Catalog

-Enabling Databricks Unity Catalog on your workspace is a straightforward process that can be done through the Databricks account console or during workspace creation.
-Follow these step-by-step instructions to enable Databricks Unity Catalog:
+Enabling Unity Catalog on your workspace is a straightforward process that can be done through the Databricks account console or during workspace creation.
+Follow these step-by-step instructions to enable Databricks Unity Catalog for an existing workspace:

 Step 1—Log in to the Databricks Account